COURSE

 Participatory mapping

 Antonsich explains that the term “belonging” is vaguely defined.
-He argues that belonging should be seen as a personal, intimate feeling of being “at home” in a place (place-belonging), as well as a discursive resource that constructs forms of socio-spatial inclusion and/or exclusion (politics of belonging), asserts, justifies, or resists.
-In this context, the maps present themselves as a form of belonging and explore the full context of the term “belonging” or “spaces of belonging."
-The maps also explore the question of to what extent people with undocumented status, Sans-Papiers, in Switzerland, who have no legal security and are often separated from their families, value their sense of belonging.
-At this point, the study revolves around transnational-regional relations, family, and the border and is particularly interested in how undocumented people live these experiences.
+He argues that belonging should be understood both as a personal, intimate feeling of being “at home” in a place (place-belonging) and as a discursive resource that constructs forms of socio-spatial inclusion and/or exclusion (politics of belonging), which can assert, justify, or resist.
+In this context, the maps themselves become a form of belonging, exploring the full scope of the term “belonging” or “spaces of belonging.”
+They also examine to what extent people with undocumented status, Sans-Papiers, in Switzerland—who lack legal security and are often separated from their families—value their sense of belonging.

-In conclusion, we were exploring the impact of spatial restrictions on an individual without valid documents, comparing his daily experiences with those of two other individuals: one with full freedom as a Swiss citizen and the other with relatively freedom holding a temporary resident permit in Basel.
-This helped us understand the challenges encountered by individuals without valid documentation in accessing spaces, social integration, and a sense of belonging while navigating the city.
-We then visualized these experiences through participatory mapping; these maps are rich in data, as qualitative questions intended to encourage conversation were asked during the interviews to encapsulate the experiences of different people based on their lived experiences and investigate entitlement, movement, and overlapping intersections of diverse jural statuses in Basel’s urban life.
+In conclusion, we explored the impact of spatial restrictions on an individual without valid documents, comparing his daily experiences with those of two others: one with full freedom as a Swiss citizen and the other with conditional freedom as a temporary resident permit holder in Basel.
+This comparative approach helped us better understand the challenges faced by individuals without valid documentation in accessing spaces, achieving social integration, and fostering a sense of belonging while navigating the city.

 Person X